Clooos/Bubble-Card/README.md

 This card allows you to convert any vertical stack into a pop-up.
 Each pop-up is **hidden by default** and can be opened by targeting its link (e.g. `'#pop-up-name'`), with any card that supports the `navigate` [action](#tap-double-tap-and-hold-actions), or with the [horizontal buttons stack](#horizontal-buttons-stack) that is included.

 > [!IMPORTANT]
-> This card must be placed within a vertical stack card at the first position to function properly.
+> This card must be placed within a vertical-stack card on the same view at the topmost position to function properly.
 To avoid misalignment with your layout, please place all your vertical stacks/pop-ups before any other cards on your dashboard.
 > <details>
 > <summary>How to create a pop-up in the editor</summary>
 > <br>